Skip to content

 • Follow best biosecurity practice for captive amphibians such as not cleaning amphibian tanks or reptile vivaria outside and ensuring that captive amphibians cannot escape into the wild.

-• Register any incidents of death or illness with Devon Biodiversity Records Centre.
-Register garden deaths and illness with Garden Wildlife Health (see Find out more below for a link).
+• Register garden deaths and illness with Garden Wildlife Health (see Find out more below for a link).

 Awareness and engagement